el8rbawy/Reminder-App/README.md

 ## Features:
 1. Responsive to all screens
+2. Save the reminder in cookies
-2. No Errors & Clean code
+3. No Errors & Clean code

 ## Skills used:
 - [ReactJS](https://github.com/facebook/react)